 Large Pots for Root Growth

-If you grow Tumbler or Red Alert in a container that has plenty of room for their roots, you will be rewarded with a good size cherry.
+If you grow Tumbler F1, Maskotka or Red Alert in a container that has plenty of room for their roots, you will be rewarded with a good size cherry.
 Some varieties need more root room than others.
+The bigger the plant, the larger the root ball – usually.

 Growing Cherry Tomatoes Upside Down

-A Topsy Turvy Planter, is ideal using trailing varieties.
-Tumbling Tom would be a good choice and it comes in both red and yellow types!
+A Topsy Turvy Planter, is ideal for growing trailing varieties.
+Tumbling Tom would also be a good choice and it comes in both red and yellow types!

 Growing Cherry Tomatoes Indoors